aaronbloomfield/slp/docs/hw-git.md

 ### Forks and pull requests

-This part will be finished over the weekend...
+You should do a fork of the `uva-slp/git-hw-to-fork` repository that was set up for this assignment ([https://github.com/uva-slp/git-hw-to-fork](https://github.com/uva-slp/git-hw-to-fork)).
+You can do this by clicking on the "Fork" button on the upper-right when viewing that page.
+Clone your forked repo, and make some change.
+Make sure that this change involves just some addition -- if you everybody edits an existing file, then we have to deal with merging 100+ different edits to the same file, and we have better things to do.
+So your change can be anything, but please keep it appropriate, as this is a public repo (and your forked repo can also be a public repo).
+Entertain us!

+Once you have made your change, commit and push.
+You should then submit that change as a pull request; see [here](https://help.github.com/articles/creating-a-pull-request) for details.

 ### Branches and merging

 Git provides a visual graph of the branches of a repo via the network tool -- it's found off of the graphs link (which is on the right side of the main github repo page).
 Alternatively, you can find it at https://github.com/username/repo/network.

 Do the branching and merging required to make the network graph look like the last image on the [git branching and merging page](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) that you read in the [git intro](git-intro.html) ([md](git-intro.md)).
 That image can be found [here](http://git-scm.com/figures/18333fig0317-tn.png).
-Hint: that page describes the commands necessary to make the graph look like that.
+Hint: that page describes the commands (and their order) necessary to make the graph look like that.
 You are welcome to have other commits, of course -- we just want to see that particular structure in there somewhere.
 You should then remove all the extra branches (other than master, of course) once you have created those branches and merges.

 ### Complicated merging